bigscience-workshop/promptsource/README.md

 It is rendered using an example from the corresponding Hugging Face datasets library (a dictionary).
-The separator ||| should appear once to divide the template into prompt and output.
+The separator ||| should appear once to divide the template into prompt and target.
 Generally, the prompt should provide information on the desired behavior, e.g., text passage and instructions, and the output should be a desired response.

 For more information, read the [Contribution guidelines](CONTRIBUTING.md).